RedisLabs/redislabs-docs/content/platforms/openshift/getting-started-operatorhub.md

 ### Step 1: Access the Redis Enterprise UI

-In order to create your database, we will log in to the Redis Enterprise UI.
+You can create your database from the Redis Enterprise UI.
 When the cluster is created, a login is generated using the `username` specified in the cluster CRD (e.g., `demo@redislabs.com`) and a password generated by the operator.
 The generated password is stored in a Kubernetes secret.
 You must